 • $230.4 million to extend the single biggest boost to individual learning support in the state’s history – allowing Victorian schools to retain the tutors that supported students throughout 2021, with at least one tutor in all government schools.
 This will make sure that not one school student in Williamstown is left behind in the wake of the pandemic, with the state’s successful tutor program to continue until the end of 2022.

 • $10.2 million investment in Wembley Primary School to upgrade and modernise the school’s main building as part of the Victorian 2021/22 Budget.
-Not only will this give our students new classrooms and learning spaces, it’ll create good jobs for Victorians.
+Not only will this give our students new classrooms and learning spaces, it will create good jobs for Victorians.

 • The Allan Labor Government is rolling out three-year-old kinder for every Victorian child.
 Every child in Williamstown will have access to at least five hours of funded kinder per week, increasing to 15 hours by 2029.
 Families will save $1150 on average, while an extra 6,000 roles for qualified early childhood teachers and educators will also be created.